 Aspie-superpower days – why autists may be on an ‘autistic spectrum within a spectrum’?
 We look at the different ‘autistic’ days…

-When you are diagnosed with an autism spectrum condition, it takes a while to process everything, if you were not aware previously that you had autism; in my case, Asperger Syndrome.
+When you are diagnosed with autism, it takes a while to process everything, if you were not aware previously that you were autistic.
 What I’ve come to believe is that, just as all autists are on an autism spectrum, we autists are also all on a ‘spectrum within a spectrum’.

 What I have discovered in my case is that there are three main facets or divisions of my autism, which I liken to the red, amber and green colours of a traffic light; my ‘green’ days are my ‘neutral’ days, and the closest I get to being neurotypical.
 (For me, I am ‘green’ most days, thanks to good self-care, and management of my social and sensory challenges.)
 My ‘red’ days are what I would call my ‘slow brain’ days, when everything is a little more challenging, and sensory overload is abundant.
 And my ‘amber’ days are my ‘fast brain’ days; not necessarily a cause for concern as they’re soooo productive, but something of a red flag that I need to take care of myself; but let me explain further!